 Habakkuk 3:17-19 was among the first texts I used as a teenage preacher.
 Over the years it has become the basis for one of my "sugar sticks" (that's what preachers have sometimes called the sermons they turn to frequently).

-I used it first in several rest home services, discovering quickly that senior adults make supportive audiences for struggling young preachers.
-Then, during the summer after my freshman year at college, I was asked to speech in the large college church.
+I used it first in several senior citizen home services, discovering quickly that senior adults make supportive audiences for struggling young preachers.
+Then, during the summer after my freshman year at college, I was asked to speak in the large college church.
 To help overcome my stage fright, I turned to this now familiar passage from Habakkuk.
 About five years later, I used it as a text for a sermon in a preaching class at seminary under the late James McGraw.

-My sermon on Habakkuk 3:17-19 has probably never been very profound.
+My sermons on Habakkuk 3:17-19 have probably never been very profound.
 I doubt if anyone today would recall having heard me preach on the "Fountain of Joy."
 However, the implications of this passage are always valid for our daily lives.
-Interestingly enough Dr. McGraw, on his critique sheet of my sermon, wrote that one of the strong points was the "relevancy of theme to this audience today."
+Interestingly enough Dr. McGraw, on his critique sheet of my sermon in class, wrote that one of the strong points was the "relevancy of theme to this audience today."

 Habakkuk's word to us is that we can have total confidence in God's wisdom and providence even when we cannot understand life's toughest problems.

 I will rejoice in the Lord, I will Joy in the God of my salvation.
 The Lord God is my strength.

 The author wrote these devotional thoughts while serving a missionary in Italy.
 They originally appeared in Standard, a take-home curriculum piece for adult Sunday school classes published by what is now called The Foundry..

 Other devotional meditations: Year-long series in Standard Reflections using illustrations from ham radio Christmas Come Ye Apart Meditations about pastors